ubuntu-mate/ubuntu-mate.org/_posts/2022-03-29-ubuntu-mate-jammy.md

 ### Active Directory

-And in case you missed it, the Ubuntu Desktop team added the option to enroll your computer into an Active Directory domain 🔑 during install for 20.10.
-Ubuntu MATE has supported the same capability since it was first made available.
+And in case you missed it, the Ubuntu Desktop team added the option to enroll your computer into an Active Directory domain 🔑 during install.
+Ubuntu MATE has supported the same capability since it was first made available in the 20.10 release.

 ### Raspberry Pi image 🥧